Peter Bratt

 Peter Bratt (born 29 April 1944) is a Swedish journalist.
 For many years he worked for the national Swedish newspaper Dagens Nyheter until he quit 2003.

 The IB affair

-Peter Bratt revealed Informationsbyrån together with Jan Guillou in the magazine Folket i Bild/Kulturfront.
-This was to be known as the IB affair.
+In what was to be known as the IB affair, Peter Bratt revealed Informationsbyrån together with Jan Guillou in the magazine Folket i Bild/Kulturfront.
 He also published his own book on IB from Gidlunds förlag (publishers) in 1973, IB och hotet mot vår säkerhet (IB and the threat against our security).

 The Geijer affair

-In November 1977 Peter Bratt published an article in Dagens Nyheter on a memo in which the Police Commissioner had stated that the Minister for Justice Lennart Geijer was a security risk.

-This led to the Geijer affair, a scandal involving prostitution.
+In November 1977, Peter Bratt published an article in Dagens Nyheter on a memo in which the Police Commissioner had stated that the Minister for Justice Lennart Geijer was a security risk.
+This led to the Geijer affair, a scandal involving prostitution of children in the fostercare system.